chinapedia/wikipedia.abstract.en/Page/Heaven.md

 Paumotu, Tuamotus

-Paumotuheavens.gif portraying nine heavens.]]
+portraying nine heavens.]]
 The Polynesian conception of the universe and its division is nicely illustrated by a famous drawing made by a Tuomotuan chief in 1869.
 Here, the nine heavens are further divided into left and right, and each stage is associated with a stage in the evolution of the earth that is portrayed below.
 The lowest division represents a period when the heavens hung low over the earth, which was inhabited by animals that were not known to the islanders.
 In the third division is shown the first murder, the first burials, and the first canoes, built by Rata.
 In the fourth division, the first coconut tree and other significant plants are born.[49]

 Theosophy